SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 SonarQube's integration with GitHub Enterprise and GitHub.com allows you to maintain code quality and security in your GitHub repositories.

-Once you've set up your integration, you'll be able to:
+With this integration, you'll be able to:

 - **Import your GitHub repositories** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) Import your GitHub repositories into SonarQube to easily set up SonarQube projects.
-- **Add pull request decoration** - (starting in Developer Edition) See your Quality Gate and code metric results right in GitHub so you know if it's safe to merge your changes.
+- **Add pull request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in GitHub so you know if it's safe to merge your changes.
-- **Authenticate with GitHub** - (starting in Community Edition) Sign in to SonarQube with your GitHub credentials.
+- **Authenticate with GitHub** - Sign in to SonarQube with your GitHub credentials.

 ## Prerequisites
-- To add pull request decoration to Checks in GitHub Enterprise, you must be running GitHub Enterprise version 2.15+.
+To add pull request decoration to Checks in GitHub Enterprise, you must be running GitHub Enterprise version 2.15+.

 ## Importing your GitHub repositories to SonarQube
 You need to use a GitHub App to connect SonarQube and GitHub so you can import your GitHub repositories into SonarQube.
 This is the first step in setting up pull request decoration and GitHub authentication.